ivanzamanov/itchy-octo-woof/README.md

 # itchy-octo-woof
-Simple command-line tool that starts an HTTP server to serve a single file.
+Simple NodeJS-based tool that starts an HTTP server to serve a single file.